 My undergraduate grades are not very strong.
 Would retaking some classes help my chances of being more competitive?

 Applicants who have completed their degree many years ago and who may be close, but below the recommended overall, prerequisite, and science GPA are encouraged to retake prerequisite courses to boost their GPA to make them a more competitive applicant.

 It is not always recommended that applicants consider redoing an entire bachelor’s degree.
-Many post-baccalaureate (Post-Bacc) programs, including MU’s Health Professions Post-Bacc Program, are designed to help enhance, improve and complete/retake prerequisite courses within a short time.
+Many post-baccalaureate (Post-Bacc) programs are designed to help enhance, improve and complete/retake prerequisite courses within a short time.
 If an applicant does not want to enroll in an official “post-bacc program” he or she should consider prioritizing retaking prerequisites rather than taking upper level courses or retaking lower level courses that are not requirements.
 Applicants should challenge themselves by taking as many semester hours and challenging courses as possible.

 Does attending Methodist University to take my prerequisites guarantee me an interview even if I have an unsatisfactory GPA and/or unsatisfactory GRE scores?

 No. Completing prerequisites or your bachelor's degree at MU does not guarantee an interview.
 However if you are a Health Science Pathway graduate and you meet our requirements you will be granted an interview.